ehrpg/qstar/docs/crisis.md

 bonus on attacks using ranged weapons.

 Penalty
-:   Melee attacks against you gain a +3 bonus.
+:   Melee attacks against you gain a +4 bonus.

 ##### Stunned

+Penalty
-You can't act or react on the current turn and do not regain AP.
+:   You can't act or react on the current turn and do not regain AP.

+##### Suppressed

+After being attacked, hit or not, you are being **Suppressed** until the end of your next round.

+Penalty
+:   -2 on all **Task** rolls.

 </div>